Comparison of Irish, Manx, and Scottish Gaelic

-Although Irish Gaelic, Scottish Gaelic, and Manx Gaelic are closely related as Goidelic Celtic languages (or Gaelic languages), they are different in many ways.
+Although Irish, Manx and Scottish Gaelic are closely related as Goidelic (a.k.a.
+Gaelic) Celtic languages, they are different in many ways.
 While most dialects are not immediately mutually comprehensible (although many individual words and phrases are), speakers of the three languages can rapidly develop mutual intelligibility.

 Phonetic and grammatical differences

 The spoken dialects of Irish and Scottish Gaelic are most similar to one another in Ulster and southwestern Scotland, regions of close geographical proximity to one another.
 It is thought that the extinct dialect of Galwegian Gaelic, spoken in Galloway in the far south of Scotland, was very similar to Ulster Irish and Manx.

 While the dialects of northern Scotland and southern Ireland tend to differ the most from one another in terms of vocabulary, they do share some features which are absent in other dialect areas lying between them.
 For example, in both Munster Irish and the Gaelic of the north of Scotland, historically short vowels have been diphthongised or lengthened before fortis sonorants.
 An example of this is the word clann "children of the family".
 In Munster Irish and northern Scottish Gaelic it is pronounced [kɫaunˠ] whereas in Ulster and County Mayo it is [kɫanˠ] and in Connemara [kɫɑːnˠ]; the Manx form cloan is [kɫaunˠ] in the north and [kɫoːdnˠ] in the south.

 In addition, slender coronal stops (/tʲ/ and /tʲʰ/ in Scottish Gaelic; /tʲ/ and /dʲ/ in Irish), are affricated (such as [tʃ] and [dʒ]) in Mayo and Donegal, the southern Highlands and in Manx, but not in Munster or the northern Highlands.